-Some consider this as an inferior view of the canyon when comparing with the South and North Rims.
+Some consider this an inferior view of the canyon compared with the South and North Rims.
 Honestly, I will say that I wasn’t disappointed by what I saw.
-The views of the canyon here are spectacular, and there aren’t hordes of tourists everywhere.
+The canyon views here are spectacular, and there aren’t hordes of tourists everywhere.
 There were enough people here, but we never had to fight for space.

 The skywalk is a glass, U-shaped walkway that lets you stand 4,000 feet above the canyon.
 Unfortunately, you’re not allowed to bring your own devices to take pics, but the experience is worth it.
 At about $80 (US), this is not a cheap one, but if you’re all the way here, you might as well try it.

 At the Hualapai Ranch, you’ll find lodging, numerous activities, a gift shop and an on-site dining hall.
-The whole thing is set in what looks like a set of a Wild West movie.
+The whole thing is set in what looks like a Wild West movie set.
 There is a gift shop, and if you get there at the right time, entertainment that fits the theme.
 From lasso lessons to riding the mechanical bull, you can get a taste of the past.
 We manage to get there at the wrong time, and I guess the mechanical bull challenge will have to wait for another time.

 Bringing it together

 Visiting the canyon was on my bucket list, and I’m glad I got a chance to see it.
 Would it have been great to see the other parts?
 Sure.
 Unfortunately, time wasn’t on my side.
 Sometimes you have to make a choice, and I’m happy with mine.
 Don’t be afraid to see things others might not find appealing.
 If I had done that, I would have never seen the canyon.

 Visiting the West Rim is also quite interesting.
 Here you have an opportunity to learn more about the Hualapai people and their connection to this spot.
 The native tribes had lived in these areas way before the settlers came along and took over.
 That part of history isn’t pretty, but it’s an integral part of today, and we should learn about it when it’s in front of us.